kumarr-ankit/Job-Listing/README.md

 ## 📌 Overview

-This project provides a basic framework for a job-listing platform where users can browse, add, update, and delete job listings.
+This project provides a basic framework for a job-listing platform where users can browse, add & search listings.
 It is lightweight, extendable, and ideal for beginners exploring Java backend development.

 ## ✨ Features